jinghuazhao/DSA/README.md

 The repository is pedagogical, esp. with cross-references in C++, Java and Python, while addition of outstanding libraries will be considered.

-It is worth to note the simultaneous implementations (C++, Java, Python, etc.) from the following site, https://www.geeksforgeeks.org/.
+It is worth to note the simultaneous implementations (C++, Java, Python, etc.) from here, https://www.geeksforgeeks.org/.

 ## References